hwalton/quant-gp/README.md

 _Figure 2: Preference Curve for Case 1_

-Since the general market trend is predicted to be upwards, the odds are good that he will make a positive return on whatever he invests, so the utility is maximised by going all-in on BTC (100% allocation), as shown in Figure 3.
+Since the market is generally predicted to rise, its more likely than not that he will make a positive return on whatever he invests.
+So, the utility is maximised by going all-in on BTC (100% allocation), as shown in Figure 3.

 ![Figure 3: Expected Utility vs BTC Allocation for Case 1](figures/allocation_vs_utility_2000.png)

 _Figure 3: Expected Utility vs BTC Allocation for Case 1_

-The expected wealth distribution of this strategy after 6 months is shown in Figure 4.
+The expected wealth distribution of this strategy after 26 weeks is shown in Figure 4.

 ![Figure 4: Expected Final Wealth Distribution for Case 1](figures/final_wealth_distribution_2000.png)